Millions of people are injured in auto accidents across our country every year. Unfortunately, fatalities often happen.

 Although you can’t control the carelessness of other drivers on the road, there are things you can do to help keep you and your family safer.

-In order to avoid losing your life or suffering serious injuries, here are some tips for staying safe on the road.
+In order to avoid losing your life or suffering serious injuries, here are some tips from our Tarpon Springs car crash attorneys for staying safe on the road.

 - Wear a seat belt.
 Always having a seat belt on has been proven to help prevent injuries when involved in an automobile accident.
 Being thrown from a vehicle is a common injury that happens when the driver isn’t wearing a seat belt, and is often fatal.

 - Follow the speed limit.
 If another car moves into your lane seemingly from nowhere, or a car in front of you slams on their brakes, it is very difficult to come to a stop in time if you are speeding.
 People who drive at excessively high speeds cause more accidents and sustain injuries that are more severe than those who drive at the speed limit.